trdunsworth/DECCreport3/report_wk36.docx.md

 :::

-Most of these calls arrived, for this past week, in the late afternoon and evenings.
-Midnight also appears to be a secondary volume spike.
+Most of these calls arrived, for this past week, in the late morning and continued throughout the remainder of the day.
 Again, should this data prove to be part of a trend, then we should adjust the availability of repsonders to address the community's needs.

 ::: {.cell}